What you'll learn in this blog post:

 If you had to pick just one number to see how much your business is growing, pipeline velocity is the way to go.
 It gives you a big-picture view of every aspect of your business.

 A high pipeline velocity means your company sells its products quickly and efficiently, which leads to increased revenue and profits.
-A low sales velocity indicates you may be struggling to sell, which leads to decreased revenue and profits.
+A low sales velocity tells you that you may be struggling to sell, which leads to decreased revenue and profits.

 Pipeline velocity isn't just for sales, though.
 It's a metric that marketing teams can use to determine their contribution to the sales process and see how well their lead-generation efforts work.

-When it comes to the B2B SaaS, pipeline velocity is all about how quickly your team can turn a sales opportunity into a closed-won deal.
-The SaaS velocity formula will help you calculate how much revenue the sales team can generate in a specific sales cycle.
-It takes into account things like the number of sales opportunities, deal value, win rate, and how long the sales cycle takes.
+Pipeline velocity is about how quickly your team can turn a sales opportunity into a closed-won deal.
+The formula helps you calculate how much revenue the sales team can generate in a specific sales cycle.
+It takes into account the number of sales opportunities, deal value, win rate, and how long the sales cycle takes.

 Probably the most critical factor that can affect the value of your pipeline velocity is lead quality.
 Lead quality can tell you whether or not a lead might have the potential to become a paying customer and how likely they are to make a purchase.